Investor pressure builds for Seven & i shake-up, including 7-Eleven spin off

 Herrick works with the U.S. investment company's International Value Team which has owned Seven & i shares since 2019 and currently holds around 1% of the Japanese company, which is valued at $38 billion.

+"A rational and experienced board of directors would understand their fiduciary duty and spin off the Seven Eleven business to existing shareholders," said James Rosenwald, chief investment officer of Dalton Investments.
+"The market would likely value the new spin off at more than the entire company today."

+"ValueAct has made proposals and asked questions that shareholders deserve answers to," Herrick said.

-Investors, including Artisan Partners, ValueAct and a domestic institutional investor contacted by Reuters that is not permitted to discuss its views publicly, are blaming Seven & i's stagnant share price on management's attachment to a conglomerate structure.
+Investors, including a Japanese institutional investor contacted by Reuters that is not permitted to discuss its views publicly, are blaming Seven & i's stagnant share price on management's attachment to a conglomerate structure.

 They want new board directors who can hold management accountable for failing to push ahead with a proposed spin-off or even sale of the entire company, they said.